-Winston-Salem is an up-and-coming city that was once two separate cities (hence the hyphen), and you can visit Old Salem any time of the year to get a look at a previous era.
+Winston-Salem is an up-and-coming city that was once two separate cities (hence the hyphen), and you can visit Old Salem any time of the year to get a look at early America, the Moravians, some pretty delicious food, and more!
 Spend a weekend there, grab a room at The Cardinal Hotel, and you’ll realize that it’s more than a cool place to stay.
 Foothills Brewing Company makes some of our favorites.
 They also have a tasting room for visitors to come and try their special creations.

 High Point is known as the “Furniture Capital of the World” and there are some interesting places to explore there.
 If you visit from mid-April to October, check out All-A-Flutter Farm, you can see a real working butterfly farm in person!
 For day trip options, I’d recommend traveling to nearby Hanging Rock State Park.
 It’s beautiful from the top!